-You can deduct an IRA trustee's administrative fees that are billed separately and that you paid in connection with your individual retirement arrangement (IRA), if they are ordinary and necessary.
-These fees do not include capital expenditures such as brokers' commissions that you must add to the cost of securities you buy through brokers.
-These fees also do not include disguised IRA contributions.
-These trustee's fees are not subject to the annual dollar limit on contributions you can make to an IRA.
+You can deduct an IRA trustee's administrative fees that are billed separately and that you paid in connection with your individual retirement arrangement (IRA).
+These expenses must be ordinary and necessary.
+You cannot separately deduct disguised IRA contributions or capital expenditures such as brokers' commissions that you must add to the cost of securities you buy through brokers.
+Deductible trustee's fees are not subject to the annual dollar limit on contributions you can make to an IRA.
 Deduct them as a miscellaneous deduction, not with your IRA deduction.
 For more information about IRAs, get Publication 590, Individual Retirement Arrangements (IRAs).